MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **FirstSlideShowError** - first error happened in slide show

+#### Office.PowerPoint.Rehearsal.RehearseAgain

+This event captures when Rehearse Again is clicked in the summary report.
+This event is used to analyze the success of the PowerPoint Coach entry points, and is an indicator of the health of the feature.

+The following fields are collected:

+- None

 #### Office.PowerPoint.RunPrintOperation

 Collected whenever a print PDF operation has completed and contains information about the layout type, use of slide numbers, and the success of the operation.
 This information is critical to identify the success of print PDF operations for our application.